-To protect an Excel workbook elements, follow these steps:
+To protect Excel workbook elements, follow these steps:

 1. On the Review tab, in the Changes group, click Protect Workbook.

-2. Choose Protect Structure and Windows.
-This opens the Protect Structure and Windows dialog box.
+2. Click the Protect Structure and Windows button.
+It opens the Protect Structure and Windows dialog box.

 - Viewing spreadsheets that you have hidden

 - Moving, deleting, hiding, or changing the names of spreadsheets

 - Inserting new spreadsheets or chart sheets (Note: Users will be able to insert an embedded chart to an existing spreadsheet)

 - Moving or copying spreadsheets to another workbook

 - In PivotTable reports, displaying the source data for a cell in the data area, or displaying page field pages on separate spreadsheets